salujajaskeerat/ELP305-TribeD-documentation/index.md

 ### 7.12.1.
 Design of solar panel stand

-We used Mechanical stands for the panels, which includes a change in angle of panels by mechanical movement of the roads.
+We used Mechanical stands for the panels, which includes a change in angle of panels by mechanical movement of the rods.
 This will increase energy production by at least 6-7 %.
 The cost of these stands is almost equal to the fixed stands.

 1. Panels will face towards the South direction with an angle of 14.8° from horizontal in Spring/Fall season, 30° in Winter season and 0°C (exactly horizontal) in summers
 <https://footprinthero.com/solar-panel-tilt-angle-calculator>